10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Located in County Sligo, Carrowmore is one of the largest megalithic cemeteries in Ireland, with over 35 tombs dating back nearly 5000 years.

-The site which includes passage tombs, dolmens, and stone circles is so significant to Irish Heritage, that it is currently awaiting its approval for a UNESCO World Heritage site.
+The Carrowmore Megalithic Cemetery includes passage tombs, dolmens, and stone circles and is so significant to Irish culture and heritage, that it is currently awaiting its approval for a UNESCO World Heritage site.

 The entree fee is only 5 Euro per adult, and the opening hours are from 10.00 until 18.00, although the last admission is at 17.00.
 Guided tours are also available.